MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapiprogress-getflags.md

 ## Notes to Callers

 When you display a progress indicator, make your first call a call to **IMAPIProgress::GetFlags**.
 The returned value should be MAPI_TOP_LEVEL, because all implementations initialize the contents of the  _lpulFlags_ parameter to this value.
-For more information about the sequence of calls to a progress object, see [How to: Display a Progress Indicator](how-to-display-a-progress-indicator.md).
+For more information about the sequence of calls to a progress object, see [Display a Progress Indicator](how-to-display-a-progress-indicator.md).

 ## MFCMAPI Reference